 7. Stop by La Casa Azul and revive the artist inside of you with the Frida Kahlo Museum.
 Not as close to the city center, but accessible by car or taxi.

 8. You need to try Prehispanic food at El Chon Restaurante.
-What you will find here is roasted agave worms (gusanos de maguey), mosquito eggs (ahuautle o chinche de agua), mini crawfish (Chapulines), and ant larvas (Escamoles), and more.
+What you will find here are roasted agave worms (gusanos de maguey), mosquito eggs (ahuautle o chinche de agua), mini crawfish (Chapulines), and ant larvas (Escamoles), and more.

-9. Head to Roma and Condesa Neighborhoods, mostly residential, a few plazas and churches–you can just walk and experience Mexico City like a local.
+9. Head to Roma and Condesa Neighborhoods, primarily residential, a few plazas and churches–you can walk and experience Mexico City like a local.

 10. It’s Lucha Libre time!
-Visit The wrestling cathedral, Mexico’s favorite spectator sport and have a good time with friends and cheer for favorite superheroes or villains
+Visit the wrestling cathedral, Mexico’s favorite spectator sport, have a good time with friends, and cheer for favorite superheroes or villains.